chrisnoonan98675/site/xl-deploy/concept/introduction-to-the-xl-deploy-osb-plugin.markdown

 For information about the configuration items (CIs) that the OSB plugin provides, refer to the [OSB Plugin Reference](/xl-deploy/latest/osbPluginManual.html).

+The `osb.Configuration` CI is a folder that contains:

+* One JAR file containing the projects
+* One or more XML customization files

+When you use the XL Deploy user interface to upload an `osb.Configuration` artifact, you must ensure that the JAR and XML files are at the root of the ZIP file.

 ## Features

 * OSB configuration (import and delete)